AdarshSrivatsa98/Calculator-Behaviour/addition.md

 And I type "Any number"
 And I press "equals"

-Then: I see the "Syntax Error" as the result
+Then: I see the "Result of recent operator" as the result

-## Scenario: Identify operation
+## Scenario: Identity operation

 Given:  The calculator is in on state